RepresentUs

-RepresentUs is a nonpartisan nonprofit organization focused on ending political corruption in the United States.
-It refuses to take donations from political parties and it neither endorses nor opposes particular political candidates.
+RepresentUs is a non-partisan not-for-profit organization focused on ending political corruption in the United States.
 Funded by donations and grants, it is run mostly by volunteers aligned in a grassroots organizing network, and it has brought in high-profile celebrities to advance its message.
 It advertises, produces videos, and generates publicity with speeches and demonstrations and protests.